warpstreamlabs/bento/website/docs/components/outputs/about.md

 ## Multiplexing Outputs

-There are a few different ways of multiplexing in Benthos, here's a quick run through:
+There are a few different ways of multiplexing in Bento, here's a quick run through:

 ### Interpolation Multiplexing